With the release of the Leica SL2-S, the company’s L Mount mirrorless cameras are attempting to break into the famous market.

 According to Leica, the camera does not overheat even while recording for extended periods, a problem that has plagued other manufacturers in recent years.
 Integration with Capture One 21’s tethering features is another advantage of the package.

 Leica SL2-S Performance

-During this test, we were only provided with a single lens, and that was the Leica 50mm f/2.
-Because of this, it was difficult to test out some of the advertised specs in an acceptable manner, such as its ability to capture fast-moving scenes at 25 frames per second, which is normally more suited to being shot at a greater distance with a longer lens.
+During this test, we were only provided a single lens, the Leica 50mm f/2.
+Because of this, it was difficult to test out some of the advertised specs in an acceptable manner, such as its ability to capture fast-moving scenes at 25 frames per second, which is usually more suited to being shot at a greater distance with a longer lens.

-The substantial buffer that was promised behaved well; in fact, it performed so well that we got tired of holding down the shutter button well before the card was full.
-When shooting at slower rates, the SL2-S could better keep up with somewhat predictable moving targets.
+The substantial buffer that was promised behaved well; in fact, it performed so well that we got tired of holding down the shutter button well before the card was complete.
+The SL2-S could better keep up with somewhat predictable moving targets when shooting at slower rates.
 The peak shooting speeds don’t allow for focusing in between each image, but when shooting at slower speeds, it was possible.

 However, there are instances when the autofocus may be excruciatingly sluggish, which can result in a few missed opportunities.

-It does not have the same rapid speeds we are used to seeing from the likes of Sony’s A7/A9 series and Canon’s newest mirrorless models.
+It does not have the rapid speeds we are used to seeing from Sony’s A7/A9 series and Canon’s newest mirrorless models.
 It also trails behind the Nikon Z series, which is disappointing considering the camera’s price.

 Leica SL2-S Image & Video Quality

 You will be rewarded with high-quality photographs and video if you can get over the SL2-S’s peculiarities in handling and autofocusing.